The Complexity of Recognizing Facets for the Knapsack Polytope: -Completeness of KNAPSACK FACETS

-Before proving the main result of this section, we first present some results regarding an elegant sequence $(f_i)_{i=1}^\infty$ constructed by Gu in \cite{gu1995lifted} defined by:
+Before proving the main result of this section, we first present some results regarding the following ``shifted'' Fibonacci sequence $(f_i)_{i=1}^\infty$ defined as:

-Note that this sequence is also used in \cite{chen2021complexity} to construct a hard instance for sequentially lifting a cover inequality.
-The idea of incorporating the sequence $f$ into the reduction technique that we will use later to prove the main result, is also motivated by the constructive example in \cite{chen2021complexity}.
+The idea of incorporating the sequence $f$ into the reduction that we will use later to prove the main result, is motivated by the constructive example in \cite{gu1995lifted,chen2021complexity}, where $f$ is used to construct a hard instance for sequentially lifting a cover inequality.

-For this particular sequence $f$, we have the following observations, which can be easily verified by induction. \begin{observation} For $j \geq 3, f_j = \sum_{i=1}^{j-2} f_i$. \end{observation}